lewys-miugo/home_services/README.md

 ## Run Locally
-Assuming you have laravel environment configured in your machine(composer,npm,lampp & php)
+Assuming you have laravel environment configured in your machine(composer,npm,lampp & php) otherwise refer to Laravel documention further below.

 Clone the project